arseniizar/model-manager/README.md

 # Model Simulator & Scripting Platform

-Java platform for running dynamic simulations, featuring a Spring Boot backend with a TimescaleDB/PostgreSQL database, core simulation engine, and Swing-based desktop UI for scripting and data visualization.
+Java platform for running dynamic simulations, featuring a Spring Boot backend with a TimescaleDB/PostgreSQL database and Apache Kafka, core simulation engine, and Swing-based desktop UI for scripting and data visualization.

 ## Screenshots